hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 # Set Admin Node Prerequisites (Required)

-Your first step in the HP Cloud OS Operational Dashboard is to configure the Admin Node prerequisites.
+Your first step in the HP Cloud OS for Moonshot Operational Dashboard is to configure the Admin Node prerequisites.
 See the sections in this topic:

 * [Enable Admin Node Internet Access](#enable-admin-node-internet-access) &mdash; Set up Internet access on the Admin Node.
 You will need Internet access for downloading hot fixes using the Hot Fixes panel of the Cloud tab.
 For details, see the [Install Hot Fixes](/cloudos/moonshot/install/hot-fixes/) topic.